How to Grow and Care for Bougainvillea

 Pink and purple accents attached to flowers

 Bougainvillea in pots indoors

 Bougainvillea can grow fine in pots or different containers.
 But we gotta look for their needs to ensure they grow perfect.
 The hardy tropical vines can grow where the temperatures in winter remain 30 degrees F. Just put the plant in a place where they can get about 6 hours of daily sunlight.
 A south-facing window is gonna work just right.
 They are generally planted in small pots or even hanging baskets that can climb up a wall vertically.
-The plant can be propagated from seeds and stem cuttings too.
-Cutting the stem and growing them further is the simplest way.
+The plant can be propagated from seeds and from stem cuttings too.
+Cutting the stem and growing them further is the simplest one.

-The plants can grow in plastic or even in terracotta pots.
+The plants can grow in plastic or even in terra cotta pots.
 You can also fetch a hanging basket that is lined with sphagnum moss.
 Concrete planters or the old laundry baskets will also work.
 Just ensure there are several holes in the bottom part of the plant so that there is a proper drainage system.